 “While the instruction ‘Do not criticize’ is often cited as the important instruction in brainstorming, this appears to be a counterproductive strategy.
 Our findings show that debate and criticism do not inhibit ideas but, rather, stimulate them relative to every other condition. . . .
 Authentic dissent can be difficult, but it’s always invigorating.
 It wakes us right up.”

-In a nutshell, being critiqued by fellow writers prepares you for the world of literary criticism, sparks ideas that will help you make your book the best it can be, and it helps you grow as a writer.
+Being critiqued by fellow writers prepares you for the world of literary criticism, sparks ideas that will help you make your book the best it can be, and it helps you grow as a writer.

 Check out our Book Editing Checklist to see where you are in the editing process and how to get your story ready for publishing.